Yapton – St Mary

 Glass: (East window) Lavers and Westlake, 1909 (www.stainedglassrecords.org retrieved on 29/3/2013)).
 This has intense colours and small stylised scenes, so that it seems quite archaic for the date.

-Monuments: (Nave) Several modest C17 and C18 tablets.
-Most interesting is that to Stephen Roe (d1766 – over the pulpit), an early example of revived gothic.
+2. (Nave above the pulpit) Stephen Roe (d1766), an early example of revived gothic with an ogee head.
 A rhyming inscription expresses thanks for his benefaction to the poor of the village.

 Paintings: (North nave wall, near west end) Indecipherable traces.